-My palms are getting sweaty typing this because I can remember how I felt.
-What do I remember?
-For some reason, I impulsively walked up to the swing and climbed on.
+To this day I don’t know why (because I am scared of heights), but for some reason, I impulsively walked up to the swing and climbed on.
 I made sure the guide strapped me on with the safety harness he brought while I grasped the tree with one hand.

 I took three terrifying passes before the guide grabbed me and brought me back to mother earth.
 He unstrapped me and I immediately walked far away from the swing.
 For a while I was shaking and my heart continued to race.

 We hiked back down to the bus, and drove a few minutes to the river where we initially got in the canoes.
 We crossed a bridge and came to a village of indigenous Ecuadorians.